CCBDA-UPC/Assignments-2025/Lab08.md

 > :question: **Question 8.13**: Create a new shell script that removes all the assets that have been created.

+> :question: **Question 8.14**: Create a GitHub Action to deploy the changes in the Lambda function.

 <a id="Task82"/>

 # Task 8.2: Simple serverless web application using WebSockets